 12Faces believes TOC is one of the fundamentals that every business person needs in their "toolkit" of skills.

-The best way to grasp this concept is to try to apply it.
+The best way to grasp this concept is to apply it.

 If you want to take advantage of what you have been reading here, pause right now.

-Identify the constraint in your business and think how you can take the greatest advantage of it.
+Signup for the Skills Module and identify the Constraint in your business.
+Then think about how you can take the greatest advantage of it.

 We are confident your time will be very well spent.